bragg-app/casino-heroku-skeleton/README.md

 heroku pg:push <The name of the db in the local psql> DATABASE_URL --app <heroku-app>
 ```

+### Footnote and goal of this project as a whole

+All free casino plugins that will be released will be made to easily be run **ephemeral** within Heroku (and for that matter any similar cloud provider).

+Final goal is to be able to actually customize very specifically each host as a micro API service on it's own by click on button and that way scale exactly as you need with very specific services.
+Most services have been made already and now I will be working on making these into small one-click-launch services.

+Meanwhile make sure to check in-to the main documentation (to be made) for actual thievery done by casino's like [Stake.com](Stake.com), [Superbet.com](Superbet.com), GiG.com, [777.nl](777.nl), Premiercasino.com, [MGMBets.com](https://mgmbets.com), MicroGaming and many more.

+Chapters like Dutch [Mollie.nl](https://mollie.nl) laundry, stealing 300M as PayVision/SlotVision from ING Bank, [Telecom laundry](https://github.com/shlomoVIVO/telecom_centrifuge), offering in illegal gaming areas are orchistrated by people like David G. Wainwright (playtech/hollywoodtv/upgaming/softgaming/inbet/goldenrace/tvbet/gijabet), Vlad Suciu (playtech), Laurence Phillipe (theroyalcompany.nl), Ilya Koral (softswiss.com), Matteo Di Matteo(mondogaming.com/1xbet), Dejan Jovic(blueoceangaming/1xbet).

+Much more indepth info to be relreased, such as bridging methods thoroughly explained, though to be hundreds of pages and is to be done in the end so I don't end up polluting tech docs (like I am doing now) of something I enjoy building to learn new skills.

 # Very Helpful Articles
 + [Configuring Postgre](https://mattstauffer.com/blog/laravel-on-heroku-using-a-postgresql-database/)